 5 Most Common Reasons Businesses Seek Funding

-This can include loans for working capital, to buy machinery, to hire more staff, or even re-finance existing loans to reduce monthly costs.
+Reasons can include business grants and loans for working capital, to buy machinery, to hire more staff, or even re-finance existing loans to reduce monthly costs.
+A British Business Bank Survey published in 2019 found that 44% of SME businesses sought some form of external funding in the previous three years.
 Read on to discover the 5 most common reasons that most businesses apply for finance.

 Growing your business and increasing sales often requires you to purchase assets such as new machinery or vehicles.
 While you may have enough cash to cover working capital expenses for your company, you may look for a loan to cover the purchase of new assets to enable your business to expand.
 An asset funding loan is a great way to spread the costs of acquiring an expensive new asset.
 Fixed monthly repayments and loan terms from 6 months to 5 years can help you plan your cash flow in advance so you can make the most of your opportunity to grow.

 An asset purchase loan can be used to buy different things for your business, depending on what you need to fulfil your expansion plans.
 Funds can be used for business vehicles, whether you’re looking to buy your company’s first vehicle or want to increase capacity by adding to your existing fleet.
 You could also use a loan to buy office and IT equipment to make sure your staff have everything they need to grow the business, or new machinery to enable you to make new products or scale up production while spreading the cost instead of paying a large amount upfront.